ToshioCP/Gtk4-tutorial/gfm/sec14.md

 Look at the source file of `startup` handler again.

 - 28: The display is obtained by `gtk_widget_get_display`.
-- 29: Generate GtkCssProvider.
+- 29: Generates GtkCssProvider.
-- 30: Set the CSS into the provider.
+- 30: Puts the CSS into the provider.
-- 31: Add the provider to the display.
+- 31: Adds the provider to the display.

 It is possible to add the provider to the context of GtkTextView instead of GdkDiplay.
 To do so, rewrite `tfe_text_view_new`.